compositeurdigital/compositeurdigital.github.io/UX/en/organise_content/supported_content/slideshows.md

 **Important** : If your slideshow includes a powerpoint, and if this powerpoint has [Hot Spots](powerpoint.md#hot-spots), make sure the content linked from the powerpoint of your slideshow belongs to your slideshow directoty.
 Keep in mind that content can be put in a hidden folder, which will not appear in Compositeur Digital UX.

+## Download a sample

+A Demo Universe which contains a sample for a slideshow is available, [give it a try!](../Demo-Universe.zip) &#x1f604;

 Next : [Creating Templates (Compositeur Digital UX)](templates.md)

 [Back to Supported Content](index.md)